pivotal/docs-tap/cli-plugins/apps/debug-workload.hbs.md

 ## <a id="check-build-logs"></a> Check build logs

-Once the workload is created, you can tail the workload to view the build and runtime logs.
-For more info about `tail` command, refer to [workload tail](command-reference/tanzu-apps-workload-tail.md) in command reference section.
+After the workload is created, you can tail the workload to view the build and runtime logs.
+For more information about `tail` command, see [workload tail](command-reference/tanzu-apps-workload-tail.md).

 - Check logs by running: